orbcode/orbuculum/README.md

 Command line options for orbtop are;

+ `-c [num]`: Cut screen output after number of lines.

+ `-d [DeleteMaterial]`: to take off front of filenames (for pretty printing).

  `-e`: Set elf file for recovery of program symbols.
+This will be monitored and reloaded if it changes.

  `-h`: Brief help.